softwaregroup-bg/ut-tsql-lexer/README.md

 - `whitespace-after`: Operator should be followed by single space
 - `indent-step`: Indentation step must not exceed 4
 - `indent-same`: Lines starting with non-keyword must have same indentation
-- `indent-increase`: Lines starting with non-keyword after lines starting with keyword must increas indentation
+- `indent-increase`: Lines starting with non-keyword after lines starting with keyword must increase indentation
 - `indent-after-begin`: Line after BEGIN must increase indentation with 4